-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-68276) and Form S-3 (No. 333-02403) of World Fuel Services Corporation of our report dated March 30, 2005 relating to the financial statements, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in the Annual Report to stockholders, which is incorporated in this Annual Report on Form 10-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-68276) and Form S-3 (No. 333-02403) of World Fuel Services Corporation of our report dated March 31, 2005, except for the restatement described in Note 2b) to the consolidated financial statements and the matter described in the penultimate paragraph of Management's Report on Internal Control Over Financial Reporting, as to which the date is May 5, 2005, relating to the financial statements, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in this Amendment No. 1 to Form 10-K.